DietkeSt/GraphicDesignShop/DEPLOYMENT.md

 # Deployment and Payment setup

 - The app was deployed to [Heroku](https://www.heroku.com/).
-- The database was deployed to [ElephantSQL](https://www.elephantsql.com/).
+- The database was deployed to [CI PostgreSQL](https://dbs.ci-dbs.net/).

 - The app can be reached by the [link](#).